 Having too many pipeline variables seems like a “code smell”.
 The question is, “How many are too many?”
 Generally speaking, a pipeline should have no more than six to eight pipeline variables.
 This is especially true when the pipeline will require direct user input.
 A pipeline that is intended to be used as an included pipeline can get away with a few more visible variables, if required.
 However, any pipeline that is approaching a dozen or more pipeline variables should be extremely rare, maybe nonexistent.

 Each visible pipeline variables should have a concise description.
 The description will be displayed in both the run dialog and the job definition dialog, but not in the step properties dialog.
 Ideally, the description should be one line or less.
 In no case should it exceed two or three lines.
 If a pipeline variable requires a more in-depth explanation, it should be move to an external document such as a User’s Guide.

 Many pipelines contain steps which require some type of credential.
-The Refactr platform includes a secure credential store.
+Sophos Factory includes a secure credential store.
 The credentials used by pipelines and their steps should be created in the credential store and then selected when needed.

 When adding a step that requires a credential, do not enter an actual credential from the credential store directly in the step property.
 Instead, add a pipeline variable of the same credential type.
 Give it a meaningful name like